Why Royal Dornoch is One of the Best Golf Courses in the World

 Hole 17 (Par 4, 390 yards)

-Another surprise, didn’t expect to see a hole like this on the course.
+17 was another surprise, as didn’t expect to see a hole like this at Royal Dornoch.

 If you’re shorter and don’t get your shot to the edge of the ridge, you’ll have bunkers on the left to contend with and a tough second shot to an elevated green, that’s even more pronounced with bunkers than the one on 5.